 Do you live in the city, but would love to grow vegetables?
 Find out how to start an urban garden even if you are a complete beginner.

 Many people, myself included, have yearned to escape to the countryside lately.
+A large area of outdoor space with a vegetable garden is quite a common dream now.
 The simple life definitely seems to beckon.
 But is this an impossible dream just because you live in the city?
-No, it doesn’t mean you have to wave goodbye to all your desires for some self sufficiency.
+No, it doesn’t mean you have to wave goodbye to all your desires for some self-sufficiency.

 How to Make Your Own Urban Garden

-When you live in an urban setting, you might be resigned to the idea that gardening isn’t an option for you.
+When you live in a city setting, you might be resigned to the idea that urban gardening isn’t an option for you.
 But that’s really not the case, and many gardening strategies cater to those living in the city and in small spaces.
+Urban gardens are extremely common in Europe, and this is something we need to embrace more.

-In some major cities, the city or building owners will allow limited space to be used for the community to grow food in together.
-But you might want to own an urban garden that’s reserved for you and your family.
+In some major cities, the city or building owners will allow limited space to be used for the community to grow food together.
+These community gardens are a great idea, but you might want to own an urban garden that’s reserved for you and your family.

 Where to Grow in an Urban Garden

+Urban agriculture can be very flexible.
 You can grow food on your balcony, in your apartment, or on the roof of your building.
 This will depend on what’s allowed and what isn’t in your own building.
 You can use gardening strategies that don’t rely on ample plots of soil.
-Things like hydroponic gardening, container gardening, vertical gardening and more.
+Things like hydroponic gardens, container gardening, rooftop gardening, raised beds, vertical gardens and more.
 Read more about planning your garden layout.

 Use Space Wisely

-When you’re growing a garden in an urban area, consider making the most of your space.
+When you’re growing an urban garden in this type of area, consider making the most of your space.
 Ensure you plant the most nutritional crops for the space.
 You can grow plants that will grow quite quickly, like microgreens.
-These will grow fast and taste great.
+Plant growth is extremely fast and your growing plants will taste great.

 There are some very easy crops to grow in containers within an urban environment.
 Things like tomatoes, potatoes, beans and peppers.
-One of the best things to try is leafy greens like lettuce.
+One of the best things to try in an urban vegetable garden is leafy salad greens like lettuce.
 These do well in fairly shallow pots where you have limited space, too.
 Having just a handful of your own produce will brighten any meal.

 Remember that not only can you grow things in containers on the ground, but you can take up all available space to grow your food.
 Besides vertical containers, you can find hanging pots to grow things in.